Leul-15/Portfolio_Project/README.md

 ## Introduction

 Welcome to the Library Management System!
 This system is designed to help libraries efficiently manage their resources, including books and loans.
-It provides features for adding, updating, and deleting books, as well as tracking loans and managing patron information.
+It provides features for adding, updating, and deleting books, as well as tracking loans.

 ## Installation